 However, moving on - no use crying over spilt milk, right? - as I do have other items in this outfit that are wonderful.

 Like this amazing jacket, for instance!
 We'll have a Flashback on it shortly, with some detail pictures.
+With the jacket off - this is an early 1960s sweater, and it just screams quality.

 Not bad for a 50-60 year old garment, eh?